 Adding custom dimensions:

-IMPORTANT: If you applied different index numbers to the custom dimension (see step 2), make sure that the new custom dimension are connected to the corresponding index numbers in GA as well.
+IMPORTANT: If you applied different index numbers to the custom dimension in step 2, make sure that the new custom dimension are connected to the corresponding index numbers in Google Analytics as well.

 Once everything is set, you can use the Preview option in Google Tag Manager to validate that all events, pageviews and custom dimensions are firing correctly.
 If you are happy with the results, click on Submit in Google Tag Manager to publish the tracking configurations and start tracking your publications.